kokkermanz/peppypedia/docs/content/en/bancho/IRC.md

 ## Interent Relay Chat

-Internet Relay Chat, better known and mostly abbreviated as IRC, is a text-based chat protocol first introduced in 1988.[^1] The chat protocol used Bancho is IRC and can be connected to via an IRC client such as HexChat.[^2]
+Internet Relay Chat, better known and mostly abbreviated as IRC, is a text-based chat protocol first introduced in 1988.[^1] The chat protocol used in Bancho is IRC and can be connected to via an IRC client such as HexChat.[^2]

 ### Connecting to osu!Bancho:

 To connect to osu!Bancho using IRC, obviously an IRC client is needed.
-When connecting, please disable SSL and SASL when connecting.
+Please disable SSL and SASL when connecting.
 ___

 - Server: `cho.ppy.sh` or `irc.ppy.sh`.